Anmijo/Anmijo/README.md

 ### About Me

-- I am a Computer Engineer who revels in building things!
-My main interests are IoT, Chip Design, Micro Controllers, SBCs, Artificial Intelligence, Robotics, and 3D-Printing.
+- I am a Computer Engineer who loves building things!
+My main interests are Embedded Systems, IoT, Chip Design, Micro Controllers, SBCs, Artificial Intelligence, Robotics, and 3D-Printing.
 - You can reach me via email (jo.hazboun@gmail.com) or [LinkedIn](https://www.linkedin.com/in/johnny-hazboun/).
 - I would welcome your feedback on my projects and suggestions for new features!